nortikin/sverchok/docs/nodes/spatial/voronoi_on_mesh.rst

 * **Voronoi Sites**.
 The points to generate Voronoi diagram for.
 Usually you want for this points to lie either inside the mesh or on it's surface, but this is not necessary.
 This input is mandatory.
+If list of Voronoi sites is Zero length then source object will not processed and transfer it params to output sockets.

 .. image:: https://github.com/nortikin/sverchok/assets/14288520/4353aec1-e4f5-4cb4-a9ec-f3e8c6435c0b
   :target: https://github.com/nortikin/sverchok/assets/14288520/4353aec1-e4f5-4cb4-a9ec-f3e8c6435c0b